 They are not the best for long range but used in combination with a booster usually work well receiving over-the-air TV broadcast.

 Directional antennas built for RVs usually have a motor or hand crank to dial in on a signal after parking.

 Below is our favorite picks for best RV, trailer, or camper antennas.

 As always be sure to read reviews on Amazon, forums, or elsewhere to be sure a unit is the right pick for you.

 Our Picks for Best TV Antenna for a RV, Trailer, or Camper

 - Winegard RVW-395 Sensar IV (Best RV Outdoor Directional Antenna)

 - Magnadyne RVTV-W2 (Best RV Omni Directional)

-[Upgraded 2019] 1byone Digital Amplified Indoor HD TV Antenna Up to 80 Miles Range, Amplifier Signal Booster Support 4K 1080P UHF VHF Freeview HDTV Channels, 10ft Coax Cable
+HDTV Antenna, TV Antenna Digital Amplified Indoor HD Up to 80 Miles Range, Amplifier Signal Booster Support 4K 1080P UHF VHF Freeview HDTV Channels with Coax Cable

 Flat indoor antennas are low-cost units that while not the best at receiving signals work well enough and good for those on a budget.